...

 About me

-I am an ISFP researcher (Inria starting faculty position) at Inria Bordeaux in France and member of the Canari team.
+I am a tenured research scientist (ISFP) at Inria Bordeaux in France and member of the Canari team.
 Before joining Inria, I was part of the cryptography group at Ruhr University Bochum in Germany.
 I completed my PhD in December 2020 at the Institute of Algebra and Number Theory at Ulm University under the supervision of Stefan Wewers.

 News and upcoming events

-New preprint: Radical 2-isogenies and cryptographic hash functions in dimensions 1, 2 and 3.
+Our paper Radical 2-isogenies and cryptographic hash functions in dimensions 1, 2 and 3 was accepted at PKC 2025.

-Our paper Computing modular polynomials by deformation was accepted at ANTS XVI .
+Our paper Computing modular polynomials by deformation is now published in Research in Number Theory .

 Education